tomarak/rosetta-code/README.md

-A collection of solutions that I have created for the "Rosetta Code" problems, which can be found here: http://rosettacode.org/wiki/Category:Programming_Tasks
+A collection of attempted solutions for the "Rosetta Code" problems, which can be found here: http://rosettacode.org/wiki/Category:Programming_Tasks